v-at-gh/get-iface-name/README.md

 ## Notes
 - The program uses a polling interval of `50ms` (defined by `SLEEP_INTERVAL`) to minimize resource usage while continuously checking for the interface.
-- The `find_iface_name` function relies on IPv4 addresses.
+- The `get-iface-name` function relies on IPv4 addresses.
 IPv6 support is not implemented.

 ## License
 This program is licensed under the MIT License.
 See `LICENSE` for more details.